-Like the A Major chord, the A 7 chord also has an easy open chord shape but there are many other ways you can play this chord throughout the guitar fretboard.
+The A 7 chord has an easy open chord shape but there are many other ways you can play this chord throughout the guitar fretboard.
 By knowing different A 7 chord variations, you’ll be able to use them in different musical contexts.

 We’ll first go over some basic chord theory and then cover 9 ways to play an A 7 guitar chord which you can start to incorporate into your playing.

 The 7 next to the chord refers to a dominant chord which is built upon the chord tones 1, 3, 5, and b7.
 This is essentially a Major triad chord with the additional b7 chord tone.
 Dominant chords are often used as the 5 chord in a chord progression before resolving to the 1 chord of a key center.

 For example, the A 7 chord has the chord tones A, C#, E, and G. This is essentially an A Major chord with an added b7 chord tone.

 Here is the dominant 7 chord formula below.

 In contrast, minor 7 chords contain the chord tones 1, b3, 5, and b7.
 For example, an A minor 7 chord would contain the chord tones A, C, E, and G.

 Now that you know what notes belong to the chord structure, let’s look at how to read the chord charts.

 The top horizontal line of the chord chart represents the high E string and the bottom horizontal line represents the low E string.
 The vertical lines separate each fret.
 The numbers in the blue dots tell you which fingers to use on the fretting hand.